Overlooking Lake Sakakawea

 Q2: Are there any unique cultural or traditional elements integrated into the products or services your business offers?

 A2: Pemmican Patty food products are inspired by my family tradition and the Native ways of my grandparents and ancestors.
 I want to revive the glory of pemmican, a food that sustained my people for centuries and almost disappeared like the buffalo.
-I also want to honor the spirit of entrepreneurship that my people showed when they adapted to changing circumstances and created new opportunities for themselves and their future generations.
-For example, the Metis people traded pemmican across the continent.
 My products use natural ingredients that reflect my culture and history, such as maple water, bison, and berries.
 They are healthy, clean, and delicious.
 They also tell a story of how I am carrying on traditional ways and values, such as community, food sovereignty, and pride in my heritage.